 Reasons Why Your Cat Acts Crazy

-Felines are predators and occasionally when they act crazy, it might be them showing their hunting behaviors, escape techniques and fighting maneuvers.
-House cats that have no need to hunt for food to eat still need a way or avenue to expend their stored up energy and this is the most often visible form of the crazy conduct.
-Toys like feather wands, laser pointers and mice are great tools to encourage cats to jump, grab and chase in a bid to enable them to expend their energy in a way they makes use of their natural instinct while still being indoors.
+Felines are predators and occasionally when they act crazy, it might be showing their hunting behaviors, escape techniques, and fighting maneuvers.
+House cats that have no need to hunt for food to eat still need a way or avenue to expend their stored energy and this is the most often visible form of crazy conduct.
+Toys like feather wands, laser pointers, and mice are great tools to encourage cats to jump, grab and chase in a bid to enable them to expend their energy in a way they make use of their natural instinct while still being indoors.

 The second reason why a cat might exhibit this crazy behavior is that felines are naturally nocturnal, meaning they are even more active once night falls.
 In the event that they don’t get enough exercise in the daytime, they could especially become crazy.
 Most house cats spend their days indoors and alone while owners are out working.
 Once it is evening, the owners come home and the cat might decide it wants to play, which means it will become extremely active.
 Should the cat have no outlet to expend this energy, it might show a bit of crazy behavior.
 It is important to note that kittens are extremely energetic.

 For those that have older cats, it is explainable that the cats might be exhibiting some crazy behaviors due to either senility or cognitive dysfunction.
 As with most living things, when pets get older, their brains could sometimes begin functioning in a different manner which could cause them to show strange behaviors that cannot be rationally explained.

 Oftentimes, cats will exhibit crazy behavior and act as if they are being bitten by something.
 This could be because they are infested with fleas.
 Predominantly when the cat is meowing, this could simply mean it has an itch in an unreachable place or has developed hypersensitivity to flea bites.